EnglishSpanish

 In addition to checking your feet regularly for cuts and injuries, here are three things you can do to prevent ingrown toenails.

 1. Trim your toenails straight across.
-Never round them like is traditionally done with fingernails.
-If you are unable to cut your nails on a regular basis, you can visit your podiatrist to have them cut for you.
+Never round them like it is traditionally done with fingernails.
+If you are unable to cut your nails regularly, you can visit your podiatrist to have them cut for you.

 2. Try not to trim your nails too short or too long.
 When too short, nails can grow under the skin.
-Nails that are often too long can be caught on things or broken, causing trauma and damage to the nail bed.
+Nails that are often too long can catch on things or break, causing trauma and damage to the nail bed.

 3. Make sure your shoes are appropriate for the activity and fit correctly.
-If you have a condition like neuropathy that keeps you from sensing if shoes are too tight, get measured for shoes by a reputable shoe store or a podiatrist.
+If you have a condition like neuropathy that makes it hard to feel when shoes are too tight, get measured for shoes at a reputable shoe store or by a podiatrist.

 Find an Ingrown Toenail Podiatrist in New York City (NYC)